ar4ntic/ServerSecurityAudit/documentation.md

 ---

 # Overview
-The Server Security Audit tool is a comprehensive solution designed to help administrators, DevOps engineers, and security professionals assess and improve the security posture of public-facing servers.
-It automates a suite of essential security checks that would typically require multiple specialized tools and expertise to perform manually.
+The PublicServer SecurityScan tool is a comprehensive vulnerability assessment and security auditing solution specifically designed for internet-exposed systems.
+It helps administrators, DevOps engineers, and security professionals identify, assess, and remediate security weaknesses in their external attack surface.
+This tool combines multiple security scanning capabilities that would typically require several specialized tools and security expertise to perform manually.

 Key features of this tool include: